aanand/aanand.github.com/content/articles/prototype-chains-and-coffeescript-subclasses.md

 Touch.Sprocket   # => Views.Sprocket
 </code></pre>

-We need only instantiate a `UI` variable that points to the right `ViewShop`, and we’re done:
+We need only make a `UI` variable that points to the right `ViewShop`, and we’re done:

 <pre><code class="language-coffeescript">
 UI = if Mobile then Touch else Desktop